aschmidt75/ipvsctl/README.md

 * IPv6 addresses are not yet supported
 * Timeouts, Netmasks, Scheduling flags, Statistics, Thresholds are not supported yet

+## Documentation

+Please see [the documentation section in docs/](docs/README.md) for more details on commands, model elements etc.

 ## Example

 ```